The Count of Monte Cristo (1975 film): Production

 The film was produced by Norman Rosemont, who originally tried to do it as a mini series but could not sell it.
 Instead he signed a deal with NBC to make it as a TV movie, although the film would be released theatrically in Europe.
 The budget was one and a half million dollars.

-Bell Telephone Company sponsored and Richard Chamberlain agreed to star.
-It was part of the Bell System Family Theatre.
+Bell Telephone Company sponsored, and the film was shown as part of the Bell System Family Theatre.
+Richard Chamberlain explained why he agreed to star, calling it "a great story" and said he chose not to see the previous movie versions because he "didn't want to copy even unconsciously".
+Norman Rosemont explained, "We tried to stick as closely as possible to the novel.
+And with Chamberlain in the lead I've got to say the show worked out better than anyone could want".

 Rosemont remembered "grave doubts were expressed by the networks about whether there was a mass audience for period pieces.
 They were in costume, there was the worry about accents and inevitably they would cost more than a period drama".

-Filming took place in Rome starting in August 1974.
-There was location filming outside Marseilles.
+In August 1974, filming began in Rome.
+Some scenes were shot outside Marseille.

 The cast included Taryn Power, the daughter of Tyrone Power and Linda Christian.

-Rosemont said: "We tried to stick as closely as possible to the novel.
-And with Chamberlain in the lead I've got to say the show worked out better than anyone could want".

-Chamberlain called it "a great story" and said he chose not to see the previous movie versions because "I didn't want to copy even unconsciously".

 Reception

 The show received good ratings.
 Market research showed the program had good "commercial recall" and reflected well on sponsor Bell, so they wanted more.
-Rosemont went on to make adaptations of The Man in the Iron Mask, Captains Courageous and The Four Feathers.
+Norman Rosemont subsequently produced other film adaptations of novels: The Man in the Iron Mask (1977), Captains Courageous (1977) and The Four Feathers (1978).

-Performance awards

-The film was nominated for two Emmys: Richard Chamberlain for Outstanding Lead Actor in a Special Program – Drama or Comedy, and Trevor Howard for Outstanding Single Performance by a Supporting Actor in a Comedy or Drama Special.